dimkinv/performance-workshop/README.md

 * Docker installed as we will setup a container with `nginx` that will host our app

-_Note 1: if you don't have docker you can install `nginx` manually on your laptop_ _Note 2: you can work without `nginx` alltogether but you will not be able to complete part of the workshop
+> If you don't have docker you can install `nginx` manually on your laptop_

+> You can work without `nginx` alltogether but you will not be able to complete part of the workshop

 * Your IDE of choice, you will need to edit files and add some code in order to complete this workshop.